 Vasan, Ramachandran, Wilson, Peter.
 (November 6, 2013).
 "Epidemiology and causes of heart failure."Retrieved February 1, 2014 from UptoDate.com.

 "Why quit smoking?"
 Retrieved February 1, 2014 from Heart.org.

 "No-Smoking confidence assessment and tips".
 Retrieved February 1, 2014 from Heart.org.

 This course is applicable for the following professions:

 Advanced Registered Nurse Practitioner (ARNP), Clinical Nurse Specialist (CNS), Licensed Practical Nurse (LPN), Licensed Vocational Nurses (LVN), Registered Nurse (RN)

-Advance Practice Nurse Pharmacology Credit, Cardiology, Medical Surgical
+Advance Practice Nurse Pharmacology Credit, Cardiology, CPD: Practice Effectively, Geriatrics, Medical Surgical